mwmed/secure-resource-system/README.md

 Extract the loaded resources for further processing or usage using resource::extract_resources().

+Access resource data using the resource::get_resource function, which returns a c_resource object containing the resource data as a byte array.

+Example usage: c_resource imageResource = resource::get_resource("image", "logo.png");

+The c_resource object provides methods to manipulate and access the resource data, such as get_data() to retrieve the byte array.

 (Optional) If you want to save new resources, follow these additional steps:

 a.
 Create a directory using resource::create_directory(directory_name).